-The genealogy community received great news from Reclaim the Records this morning – they have obtained images of the New York State death index from 1880–1956, and are in the process of uploading them online at Internet Archive.
+The genealogy community received great news from Reclaim the Records this morning – they have obtained images of the New York State death index from 1880–1956.

 Those of us researching New York State ancestors have long struggled with access to state death certificates from 1881 to 1956 – only a handful of repositories in New York State hold microfiche copies, but the lack of online access was detrimental to the many researchers unable to access this material in person.

 Before this news, the only years of the index that were online were 1957-1967.

 These new, high-resolution greyscale images have been scanned from the original vault copies by the Department of Health and are available for NYG&B members to browse in our eLibrary.

 Stay up to date on NY genealogy news - sign up for the NYG&B email newsletter:

 Tips for Browsing

 Researchers should keep in mind a few facts about New York State vital records to fully understand what is and isn’t available in this index:

 This index does not primarily include New York City deaths.
 However, you will be able to find death records before 1898 for boroughs that weren’t part of New York City until that time.
 See our New York State Vital Records Guide for advice on obtaining death records for New York City.